Field Note #3

 It’s Not the Plane.
 It’s the Pilot.

-That point matters because pilots are often misunderstood in much the same way aircraft are misunderstood.
-A conservation pilot in a remote environment is rarely just a pilot.
-One of the more persistent misconceptions among general aviation pilots — especially those used to recreational backcountry flying — is to assume that operating in the African bush is essentially the same thing, only with zebras in the background.
+One of the more persistent misconceptions among general aviation pilots, especially those raised on recreational backcountry flying, is to assume that operating in the African bush is essentially the same thing, only with zebras in the background.
 It is not.

 Depending on the setting, a conservation pilot may need to think and act not only as a pilot, but also as a mechanic, planner, dispatcher, field coordinator, loader, problem-solver, and reluctant administrator.
 That does not mean replacing proper workshop maintenance where it exists.
 It means understanding the aircraft well enough to keep it serviceable, diagnose emerging problems early, and manage the practical realities of operating far from dependable infrastructure.